 The Rio Grande drops out of the Blue Mountains through a valley of bamboo and tropical hardwood and delivers you, two hours later, to the Caribbean coast — the entire journey made on a hand-built bamboo raft poled by a guide who knows every bend and shallow in the river.
 This is not whitewater rafting.
 It is something slower and more meditative — drifting through a jungle corridor that was once used to float banana loads to the port, watching the canopy close overhead and the river widen as the mountains recede behind you.
+The experience was invented here in Portland in the 1970s and has barely changed, which is its entire value.

 | Month | High / Low | Rain Days | Conditions |